 Through lectures, exercises, discussions, and knowledge exchange between participants, the knowledge on histopathology, and troubleshooting related to this technique was increased.
-Discussion among participants and teachers during the course was fruitful, during both the lectures, the breaks, the theoretical and practical exercises.
+Discussion among participants and teachers during the course was fruitful, during boththe lectures, the breaks, the theoretical and practical exercises.

-As get-together, a dinner event for all was held on day two.
-Furthermore, the participants having major focus on crustacean diseases were invited for a dinner meeting on day 4 in order to increase the networking.
+As get-together, a dinner event for all was held on day three.